On towers of Isogeny graphs with full level structure: Isogeny graphs of oriented elliptic curves and Volcano graphs

 Let $M$ be a positive integer coprime to $ql$.
 While the structure of an $l$-isogeny graph of ordinary elliptic curves equipped with a $\Gamma_1(M)$-level structure is related to the so-called (tectonic) volcano graphs (see \cite[\S4]{LM1}), analogous results for the supersingular counterpart are not available.
 In \cite{colokohel}, Col\`o--Kohel introduced the concept of orientations of supersingular elliptic curves.
-The authors in \cite{arpin-et-all} showed that the isogeny graph of supersingular elliptic curves equipped with an orientation (without any level structures) is a volcano graph, analogous to the ordinary counterpart studied in \cite{kohel}.
-In this section, we review the notion of orientations and describe the structure of oriented supersingular isogeny graphs enhanced with a $\Gamma(M)$-level structure for $M>2$.
-Furthermore, we will show that the voltage assignment $\alpha_n$ defined in \S \ref{sec:realize} gives rise to a "$\textup{GL}_2(\ZZ_p)$-tower" of $l$-isogeny graphs of oriented elliptic curves with $\Gamma(Np^n)$-level structure as $n$ varies.
+The authors in \cite{onuki,arpin-et-all,arpin-win} showed that the isogeny graph of supersingular elliptic curves equipped with an orientation (without any level structures) is a volcano graph, analogous to the ordinary counterpart studied in \cite{kohel}.
+In this section, we review the notion of orientations and describe the structure of the corresponding isogeny graphs enhanced with a $\Gamma(M)$-level structure for $M>2$.